Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

 In columns 10, 11, and 12 we present the total amount of envelope mass unbound at the start of the inspiral, the end of the inspiral, and the end of the simulation, respectively.
-Again we find that H simulations do not experience a large amount of unbinding over the course of the inspiral itself, whereas the L and MH simulations do see a significant increase (more than an additional 20\% of the envelope mass).
-As discussed previously, there is still uncertainty regarding the nature of what has previously been noted as resolution dependent unbinding \citep{gonzalez-bolivar_common_2022}.
-Taking this into account, we do find that after the conclusion of the inspiral, and by the conclusion of the inspiral itself, all simulations do experience an appreciable increase in unbound mass.
-This is also true of the L simulations should any time past $t_*$ be considered.
+Again we find that higher resolution unbinds less mass (Column 11) and the tabulated EoS unbinds generally more (Columns 11 and 12).
+Low resolution simulations display a strong resolution-dependent unbinding pattern, as discussed previously \citep{gonzalez-bolivar_common_2022}.
+Interestingly for the 150MH simulations the fraction of unbound mass at the end of the simulation is only $\sim$80\%, although it is decreasing.
+Fundamentally this information indicates that retaining a fraction of disc mass from $L_2$ ejecta is unlikely.